sqldelight/sqldelight/docs/jvm_postgresql/types.md

   some_timestamp TIMESTAMPTZ,           -- Retrieved as OffsetDateTime
   some_json JSON,                       -- Retrieved as String
   some_jsonb JSONB,                     -- Retrieved as String
-  some_interval INTERVAL,               -- Retrieved as PGInterval
+  some_interval INTERVAL,               -- Retrieved as String
   some_uuid UUID                        -- Retrieved as UUID
   some_bool BOOL,                       -- Retrieved as Boolean
   some_boolean BOOLEAN,                 -- Retrieved as Boolean